EduAI-Lab/Question-Maker/README.md

 4. **Generate Questions**: Let AI generate questions from your documents
 5. **Review & Edit**: Review generated questions and make adjustments
 6. **Organize**: Assign questions to classes and add tags for better organization
+7. **Search**: Use semantic search to find similar questions using vector embeddings

+## 🏗️ Architecture

+This application uses a **monolithic architecture** optimized for development and small to medium teams:

+- **Single Backend Container**: All functionality (AI, file processing, authentication) in one service
+- **Simple Deployment**: One docker-compose file for all services
+- **Easy Development**: All code in one place, easier to debug and maintain
+- **Lower Resource Usage**: No inter-service communication overhead
+- **Fast Startup**: All services start together

+### Future Scalability

+When the application grows, this monolithic architecture can be easily split into microservices:

+- File Processing Service
+- AI Service
+- Question Service
+- User Service
+- Storage Service

 ## 🤝 Contributing